 They found that consumer experiences that included AR resulted in almost double the amount of engagement compared to non-AR experiences.
 In addition, they reported that AR also produces high-attention levels from its users.

 “We’ve researched brain response to many different media, and this study has shown that AR delivers exceptionally high attention levels – 45% higher than the average we see for TV viewing or general online browsing.”

-These findings were recently supported by Shopify who claimed a 94% increased conversion rate for products that featured AR or 3D content.
-An immersive experience for the consumer enables a brand to build a stronger connection with its audience, allowing consumers to form positive associations to brands that they have better engagement with.
+These findings were recently supported by Shopify which claimed a 94% increased conversion rate for products that featured AR or 3D content.
+An immersive experience for the consumer enables a brand to build a stronger connection with its audience, allowing consumers to form positive associations with brands with that they have better engagement.
 This immersive relationship helps to increase brand profiles and ultimately boost sales.
-To find out more, read our post: 15 Augmented Reality Facts & Stats.
+To find out more, read our post: 21 Augmented Reality Facts & Stats.

-Cost and technology have been perceived as being the biggest obstacles hindering augmented reality’s success in the advertising space.
-This was reported by a 2019 Unity study of 1000 participants from advertising and marketing fields, where 24.6% highlighted technology and 39.1% stating cost were the biggest issues preventing augmented reality in advertising from becoming mainstream.
+Cost and technology have been perceived as another big obstacle hindering augmented reality’s success in the advertising space.
+This was reported by a 2019 Unity study of 1000 participants from advertising and marketing fields, where 24.6% highlighted technology and 39.1% stated cost were the biggest issues preventing augmented reality in advertising from becoming mainstream.

-But this perception is perhaps altering given how much the world has changed over the last year, spurring on our reliance for all things digital.
+But this perception is perhaps altering given how much the world has changed over recent years, spurring our reliance on all things digital.
 As our social interactions have reduced due to the Covid-19 pandemic, brands have used modern methods to connect with their audiences.

 Using traditional media methods for advertising purposes is no longer the norm, with WARC claiming the following: